kiram15/tripco-1/team/sprint3.md

 ## Goal

-### Start to interact with SQL database, and inprove shortest trip algorithm.
+### A web based solution with shorter trips and a large data source.

 ## Definition of Done

 * Ready for the demo.
 * Sprint Review and Restrospectives completed.
-* Product Increment release created on GitHub with appropriate version number and name, a description based on the template, and a JAR file containing the executables to be used for the demo.
+* Product Increment release `v3.0` created on GitHub with appropriate version number and name, a description based on the template, and an executable JAR file for the demo.
+* Version in pom.xml should be `<version>3.0.0</version>`.
 * Unit tests for all new features and public methods at a minimum.
 * Clean continuous integration build/test on master branch.
-* No outstanding branches, commits, pull requests.
+*

 ## Policies

+* Tests and Javadoc are written before/with code.
+* All pull requests include tests for the added or modified code.
 * Master is never broken.
 If broken, it is fixed immediately.
+* Always check for new changes in master to resolve merge conflicts locally before committing them.
+* All changes are built and tested before they are committed.
 * Continuous integration always builds and tests successfully.
-* Tests are written before/with code.
-* All changes are built and tested before they are committed.
-* Always check for new changes in master to resolve merge conflicts locally before committing them.
 * All commits with more than 1 line of change include a task/issue number.
-* All pull requests include tests for the affected code.
+* All Java dependencies in pom.xml.

 ## Plan